puppetlabs/puppet-docs/source/puppet/4.4/reference/quick_start_ntp.markdown

 For more information about working with the puppetlabs-ntp module, check out our [How to Manage NTP](http://puppetlabs.com/webinars/how-manage-ntp) webinar.

-Puppet Labs offers many opportunities for learning and training, from formal certification courses to guided online lessons.
+Puppet offers many opportunities for learning and training, from formal certification courses to guided online lessons.
 We've noted a few below.
 Head over to the [learning Puppet page](https://puppetlabs.com/learn) to discover more.

-* The Puppet Labs workshop contains a series of self-paced, online lessons that cover a variety of topics on Puppet basics.
+* The Puppet workshop contains a series of self-paced, online lessons that cover a variety of topics on Puppet basics.
 You can sign up at the [learning page](https://puppetlabs.com/learn).

 ----------